NPGS : Questions & Answers

 b) Optical microscope - It is very useful to inspect the sample after development using an optical microscope.
 Even though the lines in the patterns may be much narrower than the wavelength of visible light, you will still be able to see if the patterns came out or not.
 It may take some practice to spot the small patterns in the optical scope, but it can be even more difficult to find them with the SEM.

 d) Evaporator - Many types of devices are made by evaporating one or more metals onto the patterned resist and to follow with a "lift-off" step to remove the excess metal.
 When doing lift-off, the evaporated metal should be only about 1/3 of the thickness of the resist layer (possibly thicker when a bilayer resist is used).
 For PMMA, the lift-off process itself can be as simple as soaking the sample in acetone until the metal film has floated away.
 More aggressive techniques include spraying the acetone onto the sample or using an ultrasonic cleaner.
+Note that a single layer of PMMA is often sufficient for many lift-off applications.

 e) Etcher - Many types of etching systems can be used to transfer the pattern written in the resist to the substrate below.